Watering

 Symptoms

-- wilting despite wet soil
+• wilting despite visibly wet soil

-- sour smell from soil
+• a sour or swampy smell rising from the soil

-- black or brown roots
+• black or brown roots that feel soft rather than firm

 Causes